← Back to blog

 9

-What Happens on Issues
+What Happens When Issues Appear

 1. Vulnerability found: audit fails → deploy doesn’t start → production stays safe.